samn/videochime/README.md

 # videochime

-I'm an app.
-Or maybe I'm a library?
-I haven't decided yet.

-The choice is up to you!
+A passive gauge of video performance

 ## Usage

-FIXME
+Videochime uses an external supercollider server, so you'll need to download and install [supercollider](http://supercollider.sourceforge.net/downloads/)

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 samn

 Distributed under the Eclipse Public License, the same as Clojure.